 - When the room is neat and organized, take photographs of how it looks.
 Place them in a spot where your child can check frequently to see if his room still matches the pictures.

-- Sort through his stuff on a regular basis.
+- Sort through their stuff on a regular basis.
 Work together to choose outgrown clothes and toys to be discarded or donated.

 New habits take time to learn, especially if bad habits need to be unlearned.
 Don’t give up.
-Your child with LD will need frequent reminders, lots of help, and consistency.
-Don’t hesitate to pitch in; he can benefit from watching you put things in good order.
-Remember to reward his successes and give him a little extra help him when he’s feeling discouraged.
-The strategies you teach him now will pay off his whole life.
+A child with LD may need frequent reminders, lots of help, and consistency.
+Don’t hesitate to pitch in, so long as your child is there with you, they can benefit from watching you put things in good order.
+Remember to reward your child’s successes and give them a little extra help when they’re feeling discouraged.
+The strategies you teach your child now will pay off their whole life.